-- 3. No exhibitor shall be entered more than once in the same class or unit or any article entered for more than one premium (livestock is an exception, as 2 are allowed). - 4.
-Where records are required as part of the exhibit, they must be complete.
+- 1. All general rules and regulations of the Park County Fair pertain to the 4-H Show. - 2.
+All exhibitors in the 4-H Division must be a member in good standing of a Park County 4-H Club and MUST be enrolled in the project in which he or she is exhibiting. - 3.
+No exhibitor shall be entered more than once in the same class or unit or any article entered for more than one premium (livestock is an exception, as 2 are allowed). - 4.
+Where records are required as part of the exhibit, they must be completed.
 Spelling, accuracy, and neatness will always be a priority. - 5.
-Non-animal exhibits, must be labeled with name, age, and club of exhibitor.
+Non-animal exhibits must be labeled with name, age, and club of exhibitor.
 Animal exhibits are labeled on the stall. - 6.
 There may be divisions where separate classes are offered: Cloverbuds, members are 5-7 years old; Junior. members are 8-10 years old; Intermediate, 11-13 years old; and Senior: 14-18 years old as of December 31 of the current 4-H year. - 7.
 All exhibits must be made by the 4-H exhibitor in the current year. - 8.
 All General 4-H projects will be interview judged. - 9.
-All exhibits receiving a State Fair Sticker (First Place or Champion of Unit) must be brought to the CSU Extension Office by the date and time designated by CSU Extension Agent.
-Please do not leave at County Fair!
-All Exhibits going to State Fair shall be well packed in a box for handling and transportation by the exhibitor.
-The CSU Extension Office will provide transportation of exhibits to and from the Colorado State Fair. - 10.
-All record books must be signed by the Organizational 4-H Club Leader or this leader may delegate responsibility to an appropriate "project leader" in order for that project to be entered in the fair.
+All exhibits receiving a State Fair Sticker (First Place or Champion of Unit) must be brought to the CSU Extension Office by the date and time designated by CSU Extension Specialist.
+Please do not leave them at the County Fair!
+All Exhibits going to the State Fair shall be well packed in a box for handling and transportation by the exhibitor.
+The CSU Extension Office will provide transportation of exhibits to and from the Colorado State Fair.

+10. All record books must be signed by the Organizational 4-H Club Leader, or this leader may delegate responsibility to an appropriate "project leader" in order for that project to be entered in the fair.
 This includes general, consumer science, dog, companion animal and horse records.